evanseitz/seam-nn/README.md

 ## Examples

-**Reproducible pipelines, configurations, and processed data** for reproducing the SEAM manuscript results are available on [Zenodo](https://zenodo.org/records/17314557).

-**Google Colab examples** for applying SEAM on previously-published deep learning models (e.g., DeepSTARR) and experimental datasets (e.g., PBMs) are available at the links below.
+**Google Colab examples** for applying SEAM on previously-published deep learning models (DeepSTARR) and experimental datasets (PBMs) are available at the links below.

 > **Note:** Due to memory requirements for calculating distance matrices, Colab Pro may be required for examples using hierarchical clustering with their current settings.